SilkeMeyer/wikidata-vagrant/README.md

 rm client/LocalSettings.php
 ```

-Both repo and client contain the chemical elements as test data.
-As an example, look at http://127.0.0.1:8080/client/wiki/Helium and http://127.0.0.1:8080/repo/wiki/Helium.
+The repo contains the chemical elements as test data.
+As an example, look at http://127.0.0.1:8080/client/wiki/Helium.
+Importing sample pages from WP into the client does not work correctly for the moment because a file permissions issue on a vboxfs file system.
+Please create pages in the client yourselves - the page names should be the same as in the repo (e.g. "Helium") so that repo and client can communicate.

 The vagrant root folder is mounted `/srv`, and port 8080 on the host is forwarded to port 80 on the guest.